ben-at-github/StudyToolDesktopProto/README.md

 # StudyToolDesktopProto
 Study Tool is an alternative to flash cards.
-Like flash cards it offers a quick lookup for questions and answers.
+Study Tools offers a gui for creating and viewing questions for any class.